vllm-project/vllm/docs/source/getting_started/cpu-installation.rst

 2. If using vLLM CPU backend on a bare-metal machine, it is recommended to disable the hyper-threading.

-3. If using vLLM CPU backend on a multi-socket machine with NUMA, beware to set CPU cores and memory nodes, to avoid the remote memory node access. ``numactl`` is an useful tool for CPU core and memory binding on NUMA platform.
+3. If using vLLM CPU backend on a multi-socket machine with NUMA, be aware to set CPU cores and memory nodes, to avoid the remote memory node access. ``numactl`` is an useful tool for CPU core and memory binding on NUMA platform.
 Besides, ``--cpuset-cpus`` and ``--cpuset-mems`` arguments of ``docker run`` are also useful.